 In terms of evolution, our fundamentals have remained the same, but the industry is constantly evolving.
 When we first started out, most brands were spending their marketing budgets on display and PPC campaigns, however now we are starting to see a clear shift towards social media and performance channels like affiliate marketing, where results can be tracked clearly and very accurately.

 What are the Most Fundamental Mistakes That People Make with Digital Marketing, and how Can They be Avoided?

-It really depends what the purpose of the campaign is but if we take a lead generation campaign as an example, we often see lead forms that are too long i.e. asking for too much information.
+It really depends on the purpose of the campaign, but if we take a lead generation campaign as an example, we often see lead forms that are too long i.e. asking for too much information.
 The campaign itself and the idea may be great, but the success is low as people abandon the form.
-The other common mistakes we see is that it takes the potential consumer too many clicks to finalize, e.g. purchase, or that the ad is simply not deep linked to the correct landing page where the actual offer is.
-Finally, we see quite a few issues around the tracking set-up on the campaigns where the correct data is not fed back e.g. tracking pixel is not registering correct variables, UTM tags have not been created etc.
+The other common mistake we see is that it takes the potential consumer too many clicks to finalize, e.g. purchase, or that the ad is simply not deep linked to the correct landing page where the actual offer is.
+Finally, we see quite a few issues around the tracking set-up on the campaigns where the correct data is not fed back e.g. tracking pixel is not registering correct variables, UTM tags have not been created, etc.